webplatform/docs/tutorials/mobile_opt_and_perf/index.md

 };
 </pre>

 We ensure proper asynchronous post-processing through the use of the “AJAX” object.
-There is a more advanced explanation of using localStorage within an AJAX call in [http://www.html5rocks.com/mobile/workingoffthegrid.html Working Off the Grid with HTML5 Offline].
+There is a more advanced explanation of using localStorage within an AJAX call in [[tutorials/mobile_offline|Working Off the Grid with HTML5 Offline]].
 In this example, you see the basic usage of caching on each request and providing the cached objects when the server returns anything but a successful (200) response.

 <pre>
 function processRequest () {